stnolting/riscv-gcc-prebuilt/README.md

 The provided toolchains _support_ all ratified and implemented ISA extensions (e.g. `A` and `Zicsr`).
 These prebuilt toolchains are part of the [NEORV32 RISC-V Processor](https://github.com/stnolting/neorv32) project.

+> [!NOTE]
-ℹ️ Platform-specific instructions for building the toolchain from scratch can be found in [NEORV32 UG: Building The Toolchain From Scratch](https://stnolting.github.io/neorv32/ug/#_building_the_toolchain_from_scratch)
+> Platform-specific instructions for building the toolchain from scratch can be found in [NEORV32 UG: Building The Toolchain From Scratch](https://stnolting.github.io/neorv32/ug/#_building_the_toolchain_from_scratch)